iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.ascent.phr___20.0.0/report.md

 > my GP service is not fully functional but good for repeat prescriptions<br> :date: __2021-04-22 08:02:42__

 > hard to log in with biometrics<br> :date: __2021-04-13 19:41:35__

-> Good, but the app freezes quite a lot.
-The full DNA results actually caused more questions that couldn't be answered due to a lack of clarity in the original answers.
-The questions around daily health involve a community question and if you aren't community minded in their opinion your score hits the floor.
-People can be happy without being involved in community.
-I use it daily just to register my covid status.
-Would I be using it otherwise, probably not.<br> :date: __2021-03-21 11:53:58__